dni/blog/_posts/2022-01-22-setting-up-a-mailserver.md

 modification
 ============
-i modified the script a little bit more included the certbot stuff and patches some stuff i found on the github issues pages.
+i modified the script a little bit more included the certbot stuff and patched some stuff i found on the github issues pages.
 Github link: [install-email](https://github.com/dni/scripts/blob/main/server/install-email.sh)

 ---